What is a credit score?

 Credit inquiries are basically checks to see your credit scores and reports.
 Credit inquiries are required when you are applying for new credit.
 Each time you apply for new credit, (such as an auto loan, credit card, home loan, etc) the lender who has viewed your credit will show in your credit report as a new inquiry.
 Keep in mind that the companies can make inquiries only after having your permission.

 How can I view my credit reports, scores & alerts?

-It's important to review your credit alerts regularly.
-To view your credit alerts simply click the "3-Credit Alerts" tab on the member dashboard.
-Then, click on that tab that is displaying the alert.
+It is suggested to review your credit alerts on a regular basis.
+To view any credit alerts, simply navigate to the member dashboard and click on "Credit Alerts".
+Then, click on the tab that is displaying the alert for more details.

 What do I do if I receive a credit alert?

 - Recall whether you’ve applied for credit recently.

 - If you have not applied, contact the lender or creditor of your financial institution.